epapiez/ThinkCPPRunestone/_sources/Chapter5/composition.rst

       return result;
     }

-The name of this function is fred, which may seem odd.
+The name of this function is ''fred'', which may seem odd.
 I will explain why in the next section.

 The temporary variables radius and area are useful for development and